dprgarner/deep-fried-tweets/README.md

 }
 ```

-The values of these fields can be found from the stack deployment output variables.
+The values of the AWS-specific fields can be found from the output variables of the stack deployment.

 To build and invoke a single Lambda function: